What Is IoT Remote Monitoring?

 Baker Hughes comes from an equipment background.
 The Houston, Texas-based company sells IoT sensors and measurement equipment alongside additional Original Equipment Manufacturer (OEM) parts and equipment for various industries.
 Baker Hughes, like other OEMs, targets a range of use cases, particularly the following:

-• Machine monitoring (all types of machines for predictive health
+- Machine health tracking (all types of machines for predictive maintenance

-Bently Nevada, part of Baker Hughes, acquired Divigraph in 2022, enabling it to grow its capabilities in remote IoT monitoring hardware design and manufacturing.
+Bently Nevada, part of Baker Hughes, acquired Divigraph in 2022, enabling it to grow its capabilities in hardware design and manufacturing.
 The acquisition allows the company to tighten the integration between the IoT hardware and its existing software and systems.

 Danfoss

 Industrial automation vendors such as Danfoss, Emerson, and Johnson Controls offer sensors and connectivity within their equipment.
 In 2017, Danfoss acquired Prosa, a software analytics company, to create its digital services for the food industry.
-Its telematics unit in refrigeration systems sends data to the cloud, allowing customers to monitor and control units remotely, including refrigeration temperature, machine faults, and energy consumption.
+Its telematics unit in refrigeration systems sends data to the cloud, allowing for real time data collection and remote control of units, including refrigeration temperature, machine faults, and energy consumption.
 Danfoss' IoT solution, ProsaLink, sends telematics data and critical alerts to a mobile app, ensuring that products like medicines and perishable food products in the cold chain remain unspoiled.

 Danfoss is enhancing its cloud services to offer customers remote visibility and control of distributed assets.
 Utilizing embedded IoT sensors and connectivity in its equipment, it has developed various cloud services to manage and act on these data.
 These include Leanheat for energy systems, AISense for food industries and Heating, Ventilation, and Air Conditioning (HVAC), and DrivePro for remote Alternating Current (AC) drive monitoring.